 In 1903, the French debarked in highland Indochina and did a study about Sapa’s topography, since then the name “Sapa” was spread widely.
 In 1917, the French built their first villas for the purpose of relaxation.
 This was a key location for the French military as well as missionaries, who called it the “summer capital of the north”.

 During the war between Vietnam and China in 1947 and 1979, most of the French constructions were destroyed.
 In the early 1990s, Sapa was again re-invested and became a travel attraction of Vietnam.

-Ancient Rock Field is in the Muong Hoa Valley area, consisting of 159 small and large craving boulders.
+Nestled in the Muong Hoa Valley area, this site consists of 159 small and large craving boulders.

-- Cat Cat Village is nestled in a beautiful valley; the village is 2 km from the town.
+- Cat Cat Village is nestled in a beautiful valley located 2 km from the town.
 This is the village of H’Mong people.

-- Ta Phin Village is 17 km to the east of Sapa, where Red Dao ethnic people live.
-Since 1998, Ta Phin has become the village of brocade, which supply hand-made brocade to other countries.
-It’s a decorative shuttle-woven fabric.
-In addition, on your way from Sapa to this village, you can pass by Ta Phin abandoned monastery.
-It’s an interesting and non-touristy attraction.
+- Ta Phin Village is home to the Red Dao ethnic people and is 17 km to the east of Sapa.
+Since 1998, Ta Phin has become the village of brocade, a decorative shuttle-woven fabric.
+Additionally, on your way from Sapa to this village, you can pass by Ta Phin abandoned monastery, an interesting and non-touristy attraction.

 - Ta Van Village is about 17 km away from Sapa.
 This place is famous for its ratten bridge over Muong Hoa stream and terraced fields.